 Upon award of the prime contract to a respondent or bidder, the Prime Contractor shall be required to submit accurate progress payment information with each invoice regarding each of its Subcontractors, including S/M/WBE Subcontractors.
 The Originating Department shall audit the reported payments to S/M/WBE and non-S/M/WBE Subcontractor to ensure that the Prime Contractors' reported subcontract participation is accurate.
-Absent a waiver from the Office of EBO, a Prime Contractor's failure to reach the required level of S/M/WBE subcontracting shall be considered a material breach of contractors to pay Subcontractors in compliance with Florida Prompt Payment Law, and such clauses shall mandate that in the event of Prime Contractor non-compliance regarding such payments, the Prime Contractor shall be subject to any penalties and sanctions available under the terms of the EBO Program, its contract with the County, or by law.
+Absent a waiver from the Office of EBO, a Prime Contractor's failure to reach the required level of S/M/WBE subcontracting shall be considered a material breach of contract.
+County contracts with Prime Contractors shall include clauses requiring Prime Contractors to pay Subcontractors in compliance with Florida Prompt Payment Law, and such clauses shall mandate that in the event of Prime Contractor non-compliance regarding such payments, the Prime Contractor shall be subject to any penalties and sanctions available under the terms of the EBO Program, its contract with the County, or by law.